EndNote reference management software

 EndNote for Windows and Mac is available for Imperial staff and students to download on personal devices.
 You can access the links and instructions from the following password protected pages.
 Follow the links for instructions for downloading EndNote 21

 Please note that you will need to have admin rights on your device to complete the installation.

-Access via the Software Hub
+Access to EndNote is no longer available via the Software Hub.